Decathlon/vitamin-compose/progressbars/README.md

 -- | --
 `progress: Float` | The progress of this progress indicator, where 0.0 represents no progress and 1.0 represents full progress
-`modifier: Modifier = Modifier` | The `Modifier` to be applied to the component `size: CircularSizes = VitaminCircularProgressBarSizes.smallSize()` | Different sizes for the progress bar `content: (@Composable VitaminCircularContent.() -> Unit)? = null` | The optional content inside the circular progress bar
+`modifier: Modifier = Modifier` | The `Modifier` to be applied to the component `colors: ProgressBarColors = VitaminProgressBarColors.primary()` | The colors of the background, the progress and the optional label
+`sizes: CircularProgressBarSizes = VitaminCircularProgressBarSizes.smallSize()` | Different sizes for the progress bar `content: (@Composable VitaminCircularContent.() -> Unit)? = null` | The optional content inside the circular progress bar

 #### Indeterminate